 Step 1: Download and install iBoysoft NTFS for Mac on your computer.

-Step 2: Launch this NTFS driver for Mac and connect Seagate external hard drive to Mac.
+Step 2: Launch this NTFS driver for Mac and connect the read-only Seagate external hard drive to Mac.

-Step 3: Write to Seagate external hard drive after the drive is mounted successfully.
+Step 3: Then, you can fully write and copy data to the Seagate external hard drive on Mac after the drive is mounted successfully.

 Aside from being an NTFS for Mac driver, iBoysoft NTFS for Mac is also a wonderful tool to manage files on NTFS external drives.
 It lets users open, monut, repair, and erase NTFS drives on Mac natively and seamlessly.

 Case 2: You don't have permissions to access the Seagate external hard drive